Son of Love: Later career

 Son of Love remained in training for two more years but had little success.
 His best performances came when finishing third in the Prix Exbury in 1980 and second to Perrault in La Coupe in 1981.

 Assessment

 In 1978, Son of Love was given a rating of 109 by the independent Timeform organisation, placing him twenty-five pounds behind their leading two-year-old Tromos.
 In the French Free Handicap, a ranking of the best two-year-olds to race in France, he was rated thirteen pounds behind the colt Irish River and the filly Sigy.
 In the following year, Son of Love was rated 126 by Timeform, eleven pounds behind their top-rated three-year-old Troy.
 In the official International Classification he was rated the ninth best three-year-old colt in Europe, ten pounds below Troy.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Son of Love an "inferior" winner of the St Leger.

 Pedigree

+Son of Love is inbred 4S x 5D to the stallion Djebel, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Djebelica) on the dam side of his pedigree.

+Son of Love is inbred 4S x 5D to the mare Nica, meaning that she appears fourth generation on the sire side of his pedigree and fifth generation (via Djeblica) on the dam side of his pedigree.